talon-one/talon_one.rb/docs/ManagementApi.md

   page_size: 1000, # Integer | The number of items in the response.
   skip: 56, # Integer | The number of items to skip when paging through large result sets.
   sort: 'sort_example', # String | The field by which results should be sorted.
 By default, results are sorted in ascending order.
 To sort them in descending order, prefix the field name with `-`.  **Note:** You may not be able to use all fields for sorting.
 This is due to performance limitations.
-  entity: 'entity_example' # String | Returned attributes will be filtered by supplied entity.
+  entity: 'entity_example', # String | Returned attributes will be filtered by supplied entity.
+  application_ids: 'application_ids_example', # String | Returned attributes will be filtered by supplied application ids
+  type: 'type_example', # String | Returned attributes will be filtered by supplied type
+  kind: 'kind_example', # String | Returned attributes will be filtered by supplied kind (builtin or custom)
+  search: 'search_example' # String | Returned attributes will be filtered by searching case insensitive through Attribute name, description and type
 }

 begin